tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/子网/删除子网_intl_en.md

-You can delete the subnets that are no longer in use and do not have any resources.
+You can delete the subnets that are no longer in use and do not have any associated resources.

 ## Prerequisites
-+ The IPs in the subnet are not occupied.
++ The available IPs in the subnet to be deleted are not in use.
-+ There are no resources in the subnet, such as CVM, TencentDB.
++ There are no resources associated with the subnet, such as CVM, TencentDB etc.

 ## Directions
 1. Log in to the [VPC console](https://console.cloud.tencent.com/vpc).